Coops0/website-change-notifier/README.md

 # Website Change Notifier
-## Send a pushover notification when a website visiblity changes
+## Send a pushover notification when a website visibly changes

 Create a .env file with "PUSHOVER_USER_KEY" and "PUSHOVER_APP_TOKEN".